opensafely-core/airlock/DEVELOPERS.md

 ```

-IMPORTANT GOTCHA: The current release API is awkward, and will refuse to upload a file
-that's already been uploaded.
-This will change, but for now, you can clear the
-state of all releases for a workspace with:
+You can clear the state of all releases for a workspace with:

 ```
 just job-server/remove-releases workspace
 ```

-## Running a custom job-server build
+### Running a custom job-server build

 This is useful to test against an development version of job-server.